-In making this judgement the Group assessed the duration and extent to which the fair value is less than cost.
+In making these estimates of assumptions the Group assessed the duration and extent to which the fair value is less than cost.

 (iv) Brinkley Mining PLC Functional Currency

 Under the accounting standards, each entity within the group is required to determine its functional currency.
 As Brinkley does not represent a foreign operation and is an extension of the parent entity, it has been determined that its functional currency is Australian dollars.